 Phin Sprague couldn't find a boat show where the salespeople knew more about boats than he did, so he created his own.

-Retro Marine's Mitch Sorbera on what he learns from show-goers.
-Cranberry Island Boatyard's
+- Retro Marine's Mitch Sorbera on what he learns from show-goers.

-Ryder Boats shares impressions from her first year as an exhibitor.
-Matthew Sledge of
+- Belle Ryder of Ryder Boats shares impressions from her first year as an exhibitor.

 Stories in this issue: